Nakama Station: Station layout

+Platforms

 History

 On 30 August 1891, the privately run Chikuho Kogyo Railway opened a line from Wakamatsu to Nōgata.
 On the same day, Nakama was opened as an intermediate station along this track.
 On 1 October 1897, the Chikuho Kogyo Railway, now renamed the Chikuho Railway, merged with the Kyushu Railway.
 After the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, the station became part of the Chikuho Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

 On 4 March 2017, Nakama, along with several other stations on the line, became a "Smart Support Station".
 Under this scheme, the ticket counter opening hours at Nakama were reduced to two hours in the morning between 0630 and 0830 hours.
 At other times, the station would be unstaffed.
 Tickets would have to be purchased from automatic ticket vending machines and automatic ticket gates used to enter the platforms.
 Passengers requiring help would be able to communicate via intercom with staff at a central support centre which is located at Nakama itself.